Why you need a roadmap to retirement

 - do things that make you happy

-12. Have a plan for insurance in retirement
+12. Have a plan for insurance and long-term care

-You pay for insurance to reduce risk, and the older you get, the greater the risk of needing good healthcare coverage.
+You pay for insurance to reduce risk, and the older you get, the greater the risk of getting hit with big medical bills for declining health issues.

-Though many things may change in healthcare policy between now and your retirement date, it’s still wise to start planning now.
+Though many things may change in healthcare policy between now and your retirement date, it’s still wise to start planning.
 Know where your healthcare will come from, how much it might cost, and what coverage will be sufficient.

 And, don’t forget to include this expense in your retirement budget.
 One study found that the average retiree spends approximately $4,300 per year on out-of-pocket healthcare expenses.
 This is over $350 a month!

 The bad news is that healthcare costs are only going to continue to rise.
-Your dream retirement could literally come off its rails if you don’t account for healthcare costs.
+Your dream retirement could literally come off its rails if you don’t account for healthcare costs in retirement.

 Separate from traditional healthcare insurance is long-term care insurance, which covers services associated with a chronic medical condition, disability, or disorder.
 It’s an important part of your long-term financial plan, because you could deplete your savings quickly if you have to pay for these services yourself.

 If you’re in your 50s and you don’t yet have a plan for getting long-term care insurance, now is the time.
-If you wait until you need it, you won’t qualify for it (I know, harsh!).
+If you wait until you need it, you won’t qualify for it.
 Do your research for what it covers, how much it costs and which companies provide it.

 Finally, make sure you’re covered in other areas as well, such as your homeowner’s insurance and life insurance.
 Read about the eight types of insurance that Dave Ramsey says you can’t live without.

-Although your social security check won’t come close to fully supporting your dream retirement, it’s still a key part of your financial planning.
+Although your social security check won’t come close to fully supporting your dream retirement, it’s still a key aspect of retirement planning.
 It’s important to know the rules surrounding withdrawal options and benefit eligibility.

 If you were born after 1960, your “full retirement age” is 67.
 This is when you will be eligible to receive full social security benefits.

-- If you start receiving social security checks before the full retirement age of 67, your benefit will be permanently reduced.
-This means you will not receive full benefits at 67.
-The amount of reduction will depend on how early you start receiving the benefits.
+- If you start receiving social security benefit payments before the full retirement age of 67, your benefit will be permanently reduced.
+This means you will not receive full retiree benefits at 67.
+The amount of reduction will depend on how early you start receiving this retirement benefit.

 - If you delay receiving social security checks until after your full retirement age, you will be credited with an increase in benefits.
 This increase is permanent, and the amount depends on how long you delay the benefits.
-Once you reach 70, the increase no longer applies, even if you continue to delay.
+The increase is capped at 70 years of age, even if you continue to delay.

 With the possibility of having a 25+ year retirement, you’ll need to plan your spending very carefully.
-This is when knowing your withdrawal rate comes in handy.
+This is why having an appropriate withdrawal rate is important.

 Your withdrawal rate is the percentage you can withdraw annually from your retirement savings without running out of money before you die.